tommasolevato/SphericalPanorama/README.md

 A panorama viewer based on the popular JavaScript library Three.js.

-Developers: Leonardo Galli & Tommaso Levato
+Developers: Leonardo Galli (leonardogalli91 here on Github) & Tommaso Levato